 Come to class with organized notes on the parts of the nervous system and brain and the behaviors/functions each part is related to.
 Include the neurotransmitters mentioned in the book and class and their links to behavior as well, as well as any additional brain areas mentioned in lecture.
 Make yourself a sketch or 2 to remind you where the various brain areas are located.
 You will use these notes to play the Brain Game, where you will "diagnose" what part of the brain has been damaged based on the patients' symptoms.
 Correct diagnoses will be rewarded and everyone who turns in good notes will earn 10 pts.
-TIP: Taking notes and working on the Brain Game cases should also help to prepare you for the approximately 20 questions about this Chapter that will be on our test.
+TIP: Taking notes and working on the Brain Game cases should also help to prepare you for the questions about this Chapter that will be on our test.
 The following websites provide helpful information on the functions of different regions: Explore the NS (click on Divisions of the Nervous System, Functional Divisions of the Cortex, Right Down the Middle, and Split Brain Experiments), Lobes, and Areas of Cerebral Cortex .

-Identify the US, UR, CS & CR in several classical conditioning examples.
+Identify the UCS, UCR, CS & CR in several classical conditioning examples.
 TIP: You will have to identify these same

 components of classical conditioning in examples on Test 2, so be ready!

 Reinforcement Homework (up to 13 pt) Due 10/9.